If you feel unsafe for any reason, please call 911 or your local emergency number.

 The birth of self is not the end of development.

-It is the beginning of negotiation — between power and safety, between independence and fear.
+It begins a negotiation — between power and safety, independence and fear.

 When autonomy grows inside unstable conditions, it does not disappear.